Skip to main content

 • Reorder List Items (except for Dimension Lists with disconnected Items)

-Data Changes in Dimension Lists
+Data changes in Dimension Lists

 The Item management setting also determines how you manage imports.